 Developing parenting skills

 We recognise the vital role parents play in their child’s education.
 Some parents need help and encouragement to be able to give this support to their children.
 SHS practitioners work with parents to improve some of the key parenting skills they need to ensure their child is able to thrive and achieve at school.
 We continually reinforce the importance of education and the role that they need to play in it.
-This includes encouraging parents to read at home with their children and to take an active interest in what their children are learning at school, as well as delivering workshops on how parents can support their child’s literacy and numeracy.
+This may include encouraging parents to take an active interest in what their child is learning at school and to read at home with their child, as well as delivering workshops on how parents can support their child’s literacy and numeracy.

 “Best thing I ever did was employ SHS.
 I can sleep at night now knowing my most vulnerable children are being looked after brilliantly.”

 Sue Harte, Headteacher, John Stainer Community Primary School